History of the Denver Broncos: 2022: Hackett–Wilson tandem

 In the offseason, the Broncos completed a blockbuster trade to land Seattle Seahawks quarterback Russell Wilson.

 Following the firing of Fangio, the Broncos hired Green Bay Packers offensive coordinator Nathaniel Hackett as head coach on January 27.
 Less than two months later, the Broncos completed arguably the biggest trade of the 2022 offseason.
 In a deal with the Seattle Seahawks, the Broncos sent Drew Lock, Noah Fant, Shelby Harris, and five draft picks to the Seahawks in exchange for star quarterback Russell Wilson and a fourth-round selection.
 Wilson, a nine-time Pro Bowler, had spent the last ten seasons with the Seahawks before being traded to the Broncos.

-In early June, the Broncos, after being owned by the Pat Bowlen estate for the last three seasons, were approached by a consortium led by billionaire Walmart heir S. Robson Walton to purchase the team.
+In early June, the Broncos, after being owned by the Pat Bowlen estate for the last three seasons, were approached by a consortium led by former Walmart chairman Rob Walton to purchase the team.
 On August 9, the sale of the team was unanimously approved by the NFL's team owners for a price of $4.65 billion, the largest-ever value of a professional sports team at the time of a sale.
 In addition, Walton brought along several high-ranking individuals to be a part of the ownership group, most notably former United States Secretary of State Condoleezza Rice and 7-time Formula One champion Lewis Hamilton.
+Walton delegated most of his authority to his successor as Walmart chairman, Greg Penner, who became CEO and operating head of the franchise as well as the public face of the Walton-Penner Group.
+Penner is recognized as the team's controlling owner by the NFL, and represents the Broncos at league meetings.

 The team entered the 2022 season with high expectations, however, the season began with a loss to Wilson's former team in the Seahawks.
 The Broncos struggled during their next two games but won them both to hold a share of first place in their division.
 From that point, the team performed very poorly; they fell into a 4-game losing streak to fall to 2–5.
 The team defeated the Jacksonville Jaguars to improve to 3–5, but again fell into another losing streak, losing 5 straight games to fall to 3–10.
 Notably, the offense was criticized for their poor performances, including a 9–12 overtime loss to the Indianapolis Colts, a 9–16 loss to the New York Jets, and a 9–10 loss to the Baltimore Ravens.
 They defeated the Arizona Cardinals to snap their 5-game losing streak, but were defeated the following week in blowout fashion by the severely shorthanded Los Angeles Rams on Christmas Day to fall to 4–11.
 Following the loss, head coach Nathaniel Hackett was fired and replaced with senior assistant Jerry Rosburg.